-English type of the Greek name Timotheos signifying “respecting God”, got from time signifying “to respect” and theos signifying “god”.
-Holy person, Timothy was a friend of Paul on his evangelist travels and was the beneficiary of two of Paul’s epistles that show up in the New Testament.
+English type of the Greek name Timotheos signifying “respecting God,” got from time illustrating “to respect” and theos signifying “god.“.
+The holy person, Saint Timothy, was a friend of Paul on his evangelist travels and was the beneficiary of two of Paul’s epistles in the New Testament.
 He was of both Jewish and Greek heritage.

-According to the Bible, the Scriptural meaning of Timothy is “honor”, and an enthusiastic thoroughly prepared youthful Christian who was a buddy of Saint Paul, who kept in touch with him, “Let no man peer down on your childhood”.
-As per custom, he was martyred after condemning admirers of the Greek moon goddess Diana.
+According to the Bible, the Scriptural meaning of Timothy is “honor” and an enthusiastic, thoroughly prepared young Christian who was a buddy of Saint Paul who kept in touch with him, “Let no man peer down on your childhood.”
+Per custom, he was martyred after condemning admirers of the Greek moon goddess Diana.

-It appears to be that Timothy had a constant disease that expected some consideration (1 Timothy 5:23).
-Paul directed him on a difference in diet to help alleviate his condition.
-From this model we discover that it isn’t generally God’s will to mend an individual wonderfully; some of the time, recuperating comes through more “regular” signifies, assuming it comes by any means.
+It appears that Timothy had a stable disease that expected some consideration (1 Timothy 5:23).
+Paul directed him to a different diet to help alleviate his condition.
+From this model, we discover that it isn’t generally God’s will to mend an individual wonderfully; of the time, recuperating comes through more “regular” signifies, assuming it comes by any means.

-As guardians, we are to set up our kids to recognize the truth from the blunder.
-Also, as devotees, we are to stand firm in reality we have learned, not being astounded or influenced by resistance and misleading educators.
+As guardians, we must set up our kids to recognize the truth from the blunder.
+Also, as devotees, we must stand firm in reality we have learned, not being astounded or influenced by resistance and misleading educators.